 Find a peaceful stay and recommended hotels in Ohrid.
 Stay in Ohrid’s old town, in one of the lakeside villages or across the border in the Albanian city of Pogradec.

-If you’re still not sure, these scenes from Lake Ohrid might tempt you further.
+If you’re still not sure, these photos of Ohrid might tempt you further.